 The following discussion is based primarily on the consolidated financial statements of the Company for the years ended December 31, 2022, 2021 and 2020.
 It compares the results of operations and cash flows for the year ended December 31, 2022 to the results of operations and cash flows for the year ended December 31, 2021.
-Also included is a comparison of the results of operations and cash flows for the year ended December 31, 2020.
+Also included is a comparison of the results of operations and cash flows for the year ended December 31, 2021 to the results of operations and cash flows for the year ended December 31, 2020.
 This information should be read in conjunction with the accompanying consolidated financial statements and notes thereto.